EnterpriseDB/barman/new_docs/user_guide/commands/barman/restore.inc.rst

 ``--local-staging-path``
     Specify path on the Barman host where the chain of backups will be combined before being copied to the destination directory.
-The contents created within the staging path will be removed upon completion of the recovery process.
-This option is necessary for recovering from block-level incremental backups and has no effect otherwise.
+The contents created within the staging path will be removed upon completion of the restore process.
+This option is necessary for restoring from block-level incremental backups and has no effect otherwise.

 ``--network-compression`` / ``--no-network-compression``
-    Enable/disable network compression during remote recovery.
+    Enable/disable network compression during remote restore.
 Default is based on ``network_compression`` configuration setting.

 ``--no-retry``